See details of WebArtGarden 2020 (to coincide with World Environment Day, 5th June, 2020)

 These open events offer opportunities to experience, and sometimes to participate in, work inspired by specific environments and sense of community which create new dialogue.

-Amerta movement, developed in the 1970s, is the movement practice of Suprapto Suryodarmo, a Javanese movement artist.
+Amerta movement, developed in the 1970s, was the movement practice of Suprapto Suryodarmo, a Javanese movement artist.
 Exploration is at the heart of this non-stylised approach with roots in free movement practice, Javanese Theravada Buddhism and Javanese Sumarah meditation practice.

 Prapto's approach to movement as creative life practice brings dialogue between traditions and can help people learn more about their own habits, cultures and art practices by becoming aware of their movement habits.
 Amerta movement cultivates an attitude towards a more engaged and embodied life, understanding of oneself, our natural environment and others.